nfriend/website-3.0/projects.md

 <h2>nfjs</h2>

 <p>
-A naïve attempt at a client-side binding library, based on Knockout and Vue.
+A naïve attempt at a client-side binding library, based on <a href="http://knockoutjs.com/">Knockout</a> and <a href="https://vuejs.org/">Vue</a>.
 Built to teach myself how JavaScript binding frameworks are implemented.
 </p>

 <p>Should you use this library?
 No, definitely not!</p>